Thursday, March 26, 2015

 Meanwhile, melt butter in large saucepan.
 While it melts, put flour and seasonings in a small bowl.
 When butter is melted, whisk in flour mixture until smooth, then whisk in chicken broth.
 Mixture will start to thicken quite rapidly.
 Mix in milk and honey and continue cooking until thick enough to coat the back of a spoon.
 Whisk in pumpkin, then 2 cups cheese.

 Preheat broiler to high.
-Combine pasta and sauce in casserole dish.
+Combine pasta and sauce in 9x13 dish.
 Sprinkle with remaining 1/2 cup cheese and place in oven.
 Broil until cheese is melted, bubbling and browning in spots.

 *Don't substitute enriched noodles.
 This isn't just a health thing.
 The ingredients are written to complement the nutty flavor of whole wheat, and it makes a huge difference.
 I made this recipe both ways, and my entire family thought the whole wheat version was way better.
 The enriched version lacked flavor.